vikas25mim10105-debug/Python_Project/README.md

+# Library Management System

+Project Title

-Library Management System
+Library Management System (CLI)

-Overview of the project
+Overview of the Project

-This is a Python-based console application designed to digitize the management of a library system.
-The application provides a robust menu-driven interface that facilitates two distinct roles: Administrators and Users.

-The system utilizes local data structures (dictionaries) to store book records and user information efficiently, allowing for real-time addition, searching, issuing, and returning of books without the need for an external database.
+This project is a console-based application written in Python designed to manage the day-to-day operations of a library.
+It features a dual-login system that separates administrative privileges from standard user functionalities.
+The system allows administrators to manage the book inventory (add, view, search) and allows users to register, issue, and return books.
+It utilizes Python data structures (dictionaries and lists) to handle data efficiently in runtime.

 Features

-The project is divided into two functional modules:
+The system is divided into two primary modules:

-Administrative Module
+1. Administrative Module

-    Authentication: Secure login system specifically for library administrators.
+    Secure Login: Access is restricted via ID and Password authentication.

-    Inventory Management: Add new books with detailed attributes including Serial Number, Name, Author, Copies, Price, and Shelf Number.
+    Add Books: Admins can add new books with details including Serial Number, Name, Author, Copies, Price, and Shelf Number.

-    Search Functionality: Locate books using various filters:
+    Search Books: Advanced search functionality allowing lookups by:

         Serial Number